jtpio/jupytercon-2023-jupyterlite/index.md

 ---

-# Adding extensions to the user interface
+# :jigsaw: Adding extensions to the user interface

 In `build-environment.yml`: